-Most New York area residents say it's ok for wealthy people to get wealthier as long as everyone else also has a good chance to get ahead.
-The problem is, people don't feel like they're getting that chance.
+Most New York area residents say it’s okay for wealthy people to get wealthier as long as everyone else also has a good chance to get ahead.
+The problem is, people don’t feel like they’re getting that chance.

 We’re all aware that income inequality is growing, say the gap in income between the rich and everyone else is a serious problem in their community.

 We were curious: in the New York region, do people have a problem with the basic premise of the rich getting richer?
-Or are they ok with it, as long as they have an opportunity to get ahead too?
+Or are they okay with it, as long as they have an opportunity to get ahead too?
 This is an issue our co-founder has opined on in the past, writing on his blog:

 Americans are big fans of economic success.
 Unlike many Europeans, we are remarkably free of envy about some of us making zillions of dollars.
 But the legitimacy of their doing so comes with an all-important qualification: the insistence that all of us should be free to take advantage of our system of open-ended opportunity to improve our lot in life.